Discover Australian Dinosaurs

 The Eromanga Natural History Museum is discovering new Australian dinosaurs in an area of Australia where they have previously never been found.
 Australia's South West Queensland's Channel Country is home to Australia’s largest dinosaur fossil discoveries, the 95-98 million year old Eromanga dinosaurs.
 These exciting new dinosaurs are some of the world’s largest dinosaurs.
 See more...

-Dozens of estimated 50,000 year old megafauna and microfauna sites are being discovered near Eulo in South West Queensland.
+Dozens of estimated 50,000 to 100,000 year old megafauna and microfauna sites are being discovered near Eulo in South West Queensland.
 We are finding megafauna and microfauna fossils from extinct animals, preserved in special clays with exceptional preservation.
 There are dozens of species and an accumulation of sites in numbers not seen before in Australia.
 See more...

 The Outback Gondwana Foundation is working very hard to build a natural history museum so that finally you can see this yet unseen and exceptionally rare arid Australia fossil heritage.